Cardiac T2* for Iron Assessment

 Changes in liver iron concentration (LIC) generally precede changes in cardiac iron loading.
 As cardiac iron loading increases so does the risk of iron-induced arrhythmia and cardiac failure.
 Cardiac iron-loading can be assessed by MRI measurement of cardiac T2* (cardiac T2* is globally recognised as the gold standard in the assessment of cardiac iron load via T2* measurement).
 Iron-induced damage to heart tissue may be mitigated if appropriate and timely chelation therapy is commenced.

-The Cardiac T2* service from Resonance Health has international regulatory clearances.
 Every site globally that is set up for Resonance Health Cardiac T2* acquires images in a standardised manner, all analysis is performed in a stringently quality controlled core laboratory, and results are directly comparable from site to site and across time.

 Regular assessment of body iron overload through the FerriScan and Cardiac T2* Dual Analysis Service enables better informed decisions on the management of patients at risk of iron-induced organ damage.